jszavits/NEAR/README.md

 ### Windows

 Install Cygwin with Devel packages (cmake, make, gcc).
-Then follow the instructions from the nlopt website for Linux installation.
+Then follow the instructions from the nlopt website for Linux installation of nlopt.
+After the installation, go to the directory *source* and set the path to the NLopt library:

+> export LD_LIBRARY_PATH=/usr/local/lib

+Then compile the object file for the Mersenne Twister pseudorandom number generator:

+> gfortran -c mt19937.f90

+Finally, compile the program named NEAR linking to the NLopt library:

+> gfortran NEAR.f90 -I/usr/local/include -L/usr/local/lib -lnlopt -lm -o NEAR mt19937.o

+After compiling, move the executable file NEAR to the main directory

 ## Input data